 After the close on your relinquished property, you have 45 calendar days to identify potential replacement assets.
 Within than identification period, you must submit a written document to your 1031 qualified intermediary with a list of potential purchase addresses.

 We will provide an electronic form that you can use an update at any time before the end of your identification window.

 If you directly receive and take possession of any proceeds of your sale, those proceeds become taxable and may no longer be deferred in the exchange (“cash boot”).
 If you use all of your proceeds but fail to trade equal or greater in net sales price, the difference in net sales price becomes taxable (sometimes called “mortgage boot”).

 The IRS is fairly liberal with its definition of like-kind real estate.
-Single-family and multi-family are like kind.
+Single-family and multi-family are like-kind.
 Commercial and residential can be like-kind.
 The definition even covers unimproved land and mineral rights.
-If you have questions about a specific property you want to buy or sell in a 1031 exchange, click here to contact our coordinators.
+If you have questions about a specific property you want to buy or sell in a 1031 exchange, click here to contact a 1031 exchange officer.